timvisee/barbapappa/docs/specs/mutation.md

 - `id`: index
 - `mutation_id`: reference to the super mutation
 - `bar_id`: reference to the bar the products were bought from
+- `product_id`: reference to the product that was bought
+- `quantity`: the product quantity, usually 1
-- `product_bag_id`: reference to a product bag defining the products
+> - `product_bag_id`: reference to a product bag defining the products

 ### Magic mutation
 A magic mutation is a special kind of mutation, and it allows many special cases to be handled.